Skip to main content

 Step 5: External FQDN Setup (Optional)

 DNS-based load balancing for frontends can provide an external stable FQDN for both installation and post-install operations.
 Below are the steps to configure your DNS using AWS Route53 as your DNS provider.
-Other DNS providers that support DNS-based load balancing can be configured similarly.
+Other DNS providers supporting DNS-based load balancing can be configured similarly.

 1. Assuming you own <external domain>, create a public hosted zone for <external domain> in AWS Route53 and follow the steps below to configure the external FQDN in that zone.